home-assistant/wheels-tensorflow/README.md

-# hassio-tensorflow
+# TensorFlow for Home Assistant
-Build wheels for TensorFlow and Hass.io
+Build wheels for TensorFlow and Home Assistant